Backbase/api-simulator/README.md

 - `spring.application.name`: name of the service that you'll simulate, `card-manager` for example
-- `backbase.api.simulator.specAuthorizations.domain-name`: map of domain name to access token to download OpenAPI spec, replace "domain-name" with the domain you'd like to configure
+- `backbase.api.simulator.specAuthorizations.domain-name`: map of domain name to access token to download OpenAPI spec, replace `domain-name` with the domain you'd like to configure

 One of the following needs to be configured: